brndnmtthws/brndn-io/content/posts/doubling-down-on-here-and-now/index.md

 Enjoy your chair.
 Enjoy your coffee—the warmth of the cup, the stillness between sips.
 Enjoy the boredom.
 Appreciate the mundane things around you.

 Yes—*boredom.* What a gift it is to be bored.
-Great things happen when we’re bored.
-Boredom is not a void; it’s a clearing, a space where creativity sneaks in.
+Some of my best ideas have shown up only after I got stuck with nothing but a park bench or a subway ride and my own brain.
 But most of us can’t handle it.
 We reach for our phones, our scrolls, our dopamine drips.

 Delete the apps.
 Turn off notifications.
 Uninstall the sludge.
 All of it is engineered to pull you out of yourself.
 It’s the opposite of presence.